/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 From Kiama we journey inland to Bundanon’s new accommodation complex, The Bridge, which offers simple, eco-friendly accommodation surrounded by stunning natural landscapes.
 (Overnight Bundanon) BD

-Following a leisurely breakfast we visit Kangaroo Valley House, the home of Nick Turner, Principal and Founder of Turner+Associates Architects.
-The project was filmed in 2019 as part of the ‘Designer Notes’ series produced for AWS to showcase Australian design.
+Following a leisurely breakfast we visit Palmyra II, the home of Nick Turner, Principal and Founder of Turner+Associates Architects.
 Originally designed over 15 years ago, Nick expanded the property by adding a stunning new ‘wing’ which ensures that the surrounding landscape is the undeniable star.
 During our visit we hear the incredible story of how in November 2020 when the area was engulfed by fire, the house was saved thanks to its carefully designed ‘halo’ watering system which covered the home with an umbrella of water, powered entirely by the robust off-grid power system.

-We return to Bundanon for a light lunch and then join Mary Preece for an architecture tour of the new arts complex.
+We return to Bundanon for a light lunch and then take an architecture tour of the new arts complex which was the recipient of the Sulman Medal for public architecture in 2022.
 Designed by Kerstin Thompson Architects, the complex includes a light-filled contemporary art gallery – partially buried into the landscape.
 This new art museum was designed to house the Trust’s Arthur Boyd art collection which includes an extensive collection of artworks by Arthur Boyd and his family, Sidney Nolan, Brett Whiteley, Joy Hester and Charles Blackman.
-“On 1 July 2022 Kerstin Thompson Architects was awarded the highest honour that can be bestowed in the public architecture category of the NSW Architecture Awards, the Sulman Medal for public architecture.”

 Following some time at leisure to enjoy the stunning natural landscapes that surround our accommodation we conclude the day with a farewell dinner at Bundanon.
 (Overnight Bundanon) BLD